dhminch/MinchList/README.md

 - [Hack the Box](https://www.hackthebox.eu/) - Lab environment with many vulnerable machines.
 Free, but if you pay you have a better experience.
 Great practice range where you spend your time learning, not fussing with VMs and infrastructure.
 - [Metasploitable 3](https://github.com/rapid7/metasploitable3) and [Metasploitable 2](https://sourceforge.net/projects/metasploitable/) - Vulnerable VMs from Rapid7.
 Metasploitable 3 is nice because it's a Windows target, but is more work to build.
 - [VulnHub](https://www.vulnhub.com/) - Lots of VMs, see [here](http://www.abatchy.com/2017/02/oscp-like-vulnhub-vms) and [here](https://medium.com/@a.hilton83/oscp-training-vms-hosted-on-vulnhub-com-22fa061bf6a1) for a sublist of interesting ones.

+## Home Lab

+While not strictly security related, you will likely learn a lot by building a home lab.
+This can be an old desktop you have laying around, or a used server you buy somewhere like eBay.
+I personally have an old Dell R610 running ESXi plus a pfSense router/firewall that has provided me a lot of value.
+Check out [/r/homelab](https://www.reddit.com/r/homelab/) for ideas!
+One big thing to consider up front is that the electricity cost for running anything, especially desktops and servers, 24/7/365 can add up - my R610 costs $200/year in power.

+[pfSense](https://www.pfsense.org/) is a free OS that is based on FreeBSD and is designed to be a router/firewall/VPN appliance.
+It is fantastic for segmenting your networks, locking it down with firewall rules, and filtering traffic/ads.
+You will learn a bit by tinkering with pfSense and end up with something way more secure than the router provided by your ISP!

+[ESXi aka vSphere Hypervisor](https://customerconnect.vmware.com/evalcenter?p=free-esxi7) is actually free to use.
+Companies typically use vSphere to manage their ESXi systems and that costs real money, but if you have a single server you can use ESXi for free and running many VMs.
+It's a great way to learn ESXi, which is the defacto standard for companies running their own virtualization.
+Another good hypervisor is [Proxmox](https://www.proxmox.com/en/) which is open-source and has more features than the free ESXi, but is far less likely to be used at places you might work.

 ## Tools